RylanSchaeffer/rylanschaeffer.github.io/_posts/2021-01-24-idea-machine.md

 ---
 layout: post
-title:  The Idea Machine
+title:  The Idea Machine: Learning at Harvard and MIT in the Age of Artificial Intelligence
-tags: idea-machine 2020 MIT Harvard
+tags: idea-machine 2021 MIT Harvard
 ---

-## Learning at Harvard and MIT in the Age of Artificial Intelligence

 ### Insights While Cycling